We've designed this page to help you get a sense of this site and to perhaps answer some questions about Sherlock Holmes and his world.

 If you'd like an insider's view about the BSI Weekend, Pulitzer Prize- and Edgar Award-winning columnist and author Michael Dirda, BSI ("Langdale Pike") has a perspective on the New York Review of Books titled "Sherlock Lives."
 And of course our review of what goes on at the BSI Weekend.

 Finding Your Way Around

 When we started the site, we created a post to give you a sense of what the site is.
-Not to be outdone, we offered up a summary of what happened in 2011, as there were many changes.
+Not to be outdone, we offered up a summary of what happened on the site last year.
 Also, please take time to look around the sidebars on the right side of this site.
 There are subscription options, the ability to search the site as well as the Canon and a translation function if you'd like to get this site in another language.
 You can also sort the site by "label" or topic and browse through the archives (since 2005!).
-Recent comments, items from our newsfeed, Amazon links, a player for the I Hear of Sherlock Everywhere podcast, and more.
+Recent comments, items from our newsfeed, Amazon links, a player for the our shows, and more.

 Supporting this Site

 This site is provided as a service to Sherlockians worldwide free of charge.
-In order to help us maintain the site, please consider supporting our sponsors - either under the "Look at this Advertisement" header in the sidebar, or one of the many Amazon links you see here.
-We also accept donations via Paypal and credit card:
+In order to help us maintain the site, please consider supporting our sponsors - located on the left and proudly announced in each episode.
+We also make it easy to support the site on an ongoing basis, as you would with NPR or other recurring subscriptions: